edge-core/sonic-buildimage/README.buildsystem.md

 **SONIC_MAKE_DEBS**
 This is a bit more flexible case.
-If you have to do some specific type of build or apply pathes prior to build, just define your owm Makefile and add it to buildomage.
+If you have to do some specific type of build or apply pathes prior to build, just define your own Makefile and add it to buildimage.
 Define:
 ```make
 SOME_NEW_DEB = some_new_deb.deb # name of your package